Core Zenith Technologies

 ATSC Digital Television Broadcast Standards

-Mobile TV: As co-developer of the core technology behind the ATSC A/153 Mobile Digital Television Standard, Zenith helped pave the way for the robust transmission of digital television broadcast signals to mobile and handheld devices.
+Mobile TV: An important capability of the next-generation ATSC 3.0 broadcast standard will be robust transmission to mobile and handheld devices.
+As co-developer of the core technology behind the current ATSC A/153 Mobile Digital Television Standard, Zenith helped pave the way for the mobile TV.
 Beginning in 2007, together with LG Electronics and Harris Broadcast (now GatesAir), Zenith engineers devised the MPH (Mobile-Pedestrian-Handheld) transmission system.
 This technology augmented the Zenith-developed, industry-standard VSB (Vestigial Side Band) digital TV transmission system.
 In 2009, following extensive industry-wide field tests and laboratory evaluations, the ATSC adopted the Zenith MPH technology as a core element of the A/153 Standard.
-As a passionate advocate for mobile TV, Zenith worked with broadcasters throughout North America to assist in their implementation of mobile TV service, which sets the stage for next-generation mobile TV as a centerpiece of ATSC 3.0.
+As a passionate advocate for mobile TV, Zenith has been working closely with broadcasters to help set the stage for next-generation mobile TV as a centerpiece of ATSC 3.0.

-Digital TV: As the inventor of the VSB (Vestigial Side Band) digital transmission technology at the heart of the ATSC A/53 Digital Television Standard, Zenith has proudly helped lead the nation’s transition to all-digital broadcasting.
-The Zenith technology was chosen by the Digital HDTV Grand Alliance as its transmission system, recommended in 1995 by the FCC Advisory Committee on Advanced Television Service, and adopted in 1996 by the Federal Communications Commission as the U.S. standard for digital TV broadcasting – enabling transmission of HDTV, multi-casting standard-definition television and data broadcasting.
+Digital TV: As the inventor of the VSB (Vestigial Side Band) digital transmission technology at the heart of the current ATSC A/53 Digital Television Standard, Zenith proudly helped lead the nation’s transition to all-digital broadcasting.
+Zenith’s VBS technology was chosen by the Digital HDTV Grand Alliance as its transmission system, recommended in 1995 by the FCC Advisory Committee on Advanced Television Service and adopted in 1996 by the Federal Communications Commission as the U.S. digital TV standard – enabling transmission of HDTV, multi-casting and data broadcasting.
 Zenith holds essential patents for the U.S. broadcast standard ATSC A/53 and licenses its intellectual property on a reasonable and non-discriminatory basis.
 In fall 2007, Zenith formed a licensing pool with several other companies to collectively license their patents essential to the ATSC standard.
 MPEG LA, LLC (www.mpegla.com) is the administrator of the pool and has the authority to grant a single license under the essential patents of all the pool members, including Zenith.